miotke/dotfiles/README.md

 ### Other Files

-This repo also contains other configuration files and preferences
+This repo also contains other configuration files and preferences.

 * iTerm2 Settings